Will a Toilet Unclog Itself? Sometimes, But...

 Will Toilet Paper Unclog Itself?

 Toilet paper is water-soluble, meaning it should dissolve over time and unclog itself.
+If the toilet paper is expired and degraded this will happen faster.
 A bit of movement in the water will help break the toilet paper into smaller pieces, increasing the speed at which it can dissolve.
 The water may take on a soupy appearance as the paper dissolves.

 Can I Unclog My Toilet Without Using a Plunger?